X

 4. Footwear

 One of the biggest causes of hammertoe is not wearing the right shoes.
-Having a high heel or a toe box that is too tight can force your toes to bend or flex.
+A high heel or a toe box that is too tight can force your toes to bend or flex.
 In time, the muscles that help the toes straighten out become weakened and less effective.
-Eventually, even when wearing more spacious shoes, they are no longer able to straighten out.
+Eventually, even when wearing more spacious shoes, they can no longer straighten out.

 5. Diabetes